vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 * 6:40 to 7:05 PM: During the period, I went to Bangkok Thai Cuisine and ordered a yellow curry with tofu.
 I paid by cash.
 The waiter was one of the usual male ones.

+## Saturday April 18

+* 9:50 AM to 10 AM: During this period, I was in the Walgreens on Gilman Street.
+The cashier was the usual male one.
+I bought a number of items including toothpaste, chewable vitamin C, and some toiletry items.
+I checked out and paid with debit card at 9:59 AM.